afilipov93/AddOns/README.md

 # How to Install:
 1. Go to your %\World of Warcraft\Interface and clone the project.
+2. Execute: cd AddOns/
-2. Execute: git branch -a
+3. Execute: git branch -a
-3. Find the correct branch for correct Expansion
+4. Find the correct branch for correct Expansion
-4. Execute: git checkout <<branch_name>> without "remote/origin/"
+5. Execute: git checkout <<branch_name>> without "remote/origin/"
-5. You are ready to go!
+6. You are ready to go!